-We are the guideline and standard setting body for resuscitation in New Zealand.
-Find out more about what we do and how we do it.
+We set the standard for resuscitation and first aid in Aotearoa New Zealand.
+Find out more about how we do this through guidelines and training.

 We are New Zealand’s authority on resuscitation.
 We take the time to look at international scientific developments occurring in resuscitation and apply the evidence to the New Zealand environment.
 We use this to inform the training that we provide to resuscitation instructors.